Charity Number: 301765

 A summary of our plans for the year ahead are set out in our Business Plan and the key points are:

-to remain focussed on our running costs and continue to seek ways of reducing costs;
+to remain focussed on our running costs and continue to seek ways of reducing those costs;

 engage with volunteers to achieve a rolling programme of minor repairs to deal with wear and tear issues;

-develop plans to fund and deliver any repairs or works arising from the roof survey;
+develop plans to fund and deliver replacement of the Frith Room roof;

-continue to manage the green spaces around the Hall in a more sustainable manner; and
+continue to manage the green spaces around the Hall in a more sustainable manner.

 Our ‘Kick Start’ scheme remains available to new groups considering using the Hall’s facilities for events and meetings; this is part of our strategy to encourage use of our facilities.
 We are willing to offer partners in the community the space to develop ideas, to experiment and trial events or new groups without worrying about room hire costs, while we accept a degree of risk in the loss of potential hiring income while a new group gets established.